 - A subversion in Person of Interest happens when Reese needs to get hired as a bodyguard and he steals the wallets of the other bodyguards scheduled to be interviewed with him.
 None of them caught him, and he just starts pulling them out one by one while making it look like he had absentmindedly misplaced his own wallet and giving the wallets to their original owners in front of the employer.

-- Happens off-screen in Dragon Age: Origins: One of the Grey Warden recruits who team up with you in the beginning tells you that he got recruited when he picked Duncan's pockets, but the old Gray Warden chased him halfway across town, where he finally ran headfirst into a guard-detail, who were only too happy to finally have a chance to hang him.
+- Happens off-screen in Dragon Age: Origins: Daveth, one of the Grey Warden recruits who team up with you in the beginning, tells you that he got recruited when he picked Duncan's pocket; but the old Grey Warden chased him halfway across town, where he finally ran headfirst into a guard-detail, who were only too happy to finally have a chance to hang him.
 Duncan was so impressed with his agility and stamina that he conscripted the thief on the spot, saving him from the gallows.

-- In Dragon Age II, Varric introduces himself to the player by apprehending a kid who had picket your pocket.
+- In Dragon Age II, Varric introduces himself to the player by apprehending a kid who had picked your pocket.

 - Happens (naturally) in Thief.
-The whole mess started when Street Urchin Garrett tried to pickpocket a Keeper.
-The Keeper, Artemus, caught him but was impressed, since most people fail to notice Keepers when they don't want to be noticed, let alone target and follow them.
+The whole mess starts when Street Urchin Garrett tries to pickpocket a Keeper.
+The Keeper, Artemus, catches him but is impressed, since most people fail to notice Keepers when they don't want to be noticed, let alone target and follow them.
 He then takes Garrett under his wing to train him as a Keeper which, as you can probably tell by the title, doesn't stick.

 - Happens again at the end of Deadly Shadows, this time with Garrett in the Keeper's spot.

-- Played with in Uncharted 3.
+- Played with in Uncharted 3: Drake's Deception.
 Here, the person whose wallet is being stolen is Victor Sullivan and the wallet thief is...
 Nathan Drake when he was 14 years old!
 This is how they first met.

 - In Dragonball Elsewhere, a pickpocket attempts to steal Yamcha's wallet using super speed.
 Unfortunately, it's not quite super enough, and Yamcha notices, knocks him out, and takes his wallet back.